 - Caring Connection is coordinated by caregivers and provides support for any and all family members and loved ones in our survivor community.
 There is no cost to attend these monthly meetings.

 - Special programs and celebrations are held for our members and their families and loved ones.
 We have an annual picnic, a holiday party and other social events throughout the year.
 Every summer we have a Stroke Comeback Day at a Washington Nationals game that has become a very popular event.
 Families frequently have casual social gatherings every day for lunch outings, games or just conversation.

 - The number and the variety of programs and activities at the SCC allow individuals and their family members to pick and choose the programs and groups they would like to attend and build a comeback program that meets their goals.

 - SCC is organized by sessions.
 Each session is 9 weeks with a one or two week break in between sessions.
 There are 5 sessions each year.
-The Weekly Group Calendars show the weekly schedule in Vienna and Rockville and is updated each session.
+The Weekly Group Calendars show the weekly schedule in Vienna, Rockville and Leesburg and our Virtual Center and is updated each session.
 The Center is closed on the following holidays: New Years, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas.